Logo du gouvernement du Québec.

 The government intends to achieve these targets by restoring a balanced budget, continuing to make payments to the Generations Fund and implementing measures to accelerate economic growth.

-Net debt as at March 31
+Net debt as at March 31 (percentage of GDP)

 Net debt as at March 31 (accessible version)